r-stroud/scaring-is-caring/README.md

 ## How to Install and Run

 1. Git clone this repo to your local machine.
-2. Setup a mock database in javascript and serve to [http://localhost:8088].
+2. Setup a mock database in javascript.
 Mock database should have the below information included.
 ```
 {
 "users" : [],